apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.stringToDate.md

 The default options are `{formatLength:'short', selector:'date and time'}`.
 The options parameter is optional.

-If there is an error parsing the date string, then the errorCB callback is invoked with a GlobalizationError object as a parameter.
+If there is an error parsing the date string, then the `errorCallback` is invoked with a GlobalizationError object as a parameter.
 The expected code for this error is GlobalizationError.PARSING\_ERROR.

 Supported Platforms
 -------------------